Notes Linked to

 Nothing to confirm that they are the correct people

-Curtis, Frederick William (I9538)
+CURTIS, Frederick William (I9538)

-69 JACOBS OF GUATEMALA - NAMING CONVENTION.
+57 JACOBS OF GUATEMALA - NAMING CONVENTION.

 The unusual (by British standards) naming convention confused me until it was explained.